mobalazs/rotor-framework-poc/src/source/rotorFramework/README.md

 - **Focus bubbling** (alongside ancestors) by direction
 - **Focus capturing** (alongside descendants)
 - Relation between focusables and groups are calculated in runtime
-- No need to specify additional id dor groups od focusables, they are using the widget's readable id.
+- No need to specify additional id for groups or focusables, they are using the widget's readable id.

 ### Assets